peterpo2/LATELINA/README-Docker.md

 # Docker Guide for Latelina

-Latelina is a digital-pharmacy demo that blends a React storefront, .NET 8 Web API, and SQL Server database.
+Latelina is a gifting and decor demo that blends a React storefront, .NET 8 Web API, and SQL Server database.
 The Docker setup lets you experience the seeded catalog and admin dashboard without installing the individual runtimes.

 This is a beginner-friendly walkthrough for running the entire project with Docker Compose.
 You do not need Visual Studio, Node.js, or SQL Server when using these steps.